jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 refactor: make it better
 #################################################################################

-* I add an assertion to see what changed in the dictionary_
+* I add an assertion to see what it did to the dictionary_

   .. code-block:: python